Gary-Bergman/Good-README-Generator/goodReadMe.md

   ## Usage

-  Run `node index.js`

   ## License

-  This project is licensed under the MIT license.
+  This project did not use a license.

   ## Contributing

-  Make a pull request.

   ## Tests